 If dyslexia goes undiagnosed, issues faced during childhood could carry on into adulthood.

 Though most children are ready to learn about reading, spelling and more, children with dyslexia have trouble keeping up.
-In this sense, it is important for all parents and teachers to utilise school services and facilities to make sure all children get the support they need.
+In this sense, it is important for all parents and teachers to utilise school services and facilities to make sure all children with learning difficulties get the support they need.